The mission statement of the NHMRC is Building a healthy Australia.

-Other than its functions as set out in the NHMRC Act, as a non-corporate Commonwealth entity, NHMRC is also bound by the Public Governance, Performance and Accountability Act 2013, the Public Service Act 1999, and other legislation and regulations as determined by the Public Service Commission.
+Other than its functions as set out in the NHMRC Act, as a non-corporate Commonwealth entity, NHMRC is also bound by the Public Governance, Performance and Accountability Act 2013 (PGPA Act), the Public Service Act 1999, and other legislation and regulations as determined by the Public Service Commission.

 - NHMRC Audit Committee